erolcoo/erolcoo/README.md

 ----------------------------------------------
 Languages and Tools I know:

-JavaScript, TypeScript, Angular, HTML and CSS, start learning and React..!
+JavaScript, TypeScript, Angular, HTML and CSS, React..!
 ----------------------------------------------
 If you want to see my CERTIFICATE -> https://github.com/erolcoo/CERTIFICATE-FROM-SOFTUNI Thanks for you time.!